 Traditionally, there are three main fence heights on offer at most dog fields:

-5ft – Less common due to it’s lack of demand in the wider fencing market
+5ft (1.5m) – Less common due to its lack of demand in the wider fencing market

 This result is not unexpected.
 6ft fences offer a belt and braces facility for most dog field users which is what many of us are searching for!

-In this article I’ll go through a few of the things that might influence the height of fencing you choose so you can start the planning process.
+In this article, we’ll go through a few of the things that might influence the height of fencing you choose so you can start the planning process.

 Cost of Fencing

-The price of setting up a dog fields has nearly doubled in the last 2 years (2022).
+The price of setting up a dog field has nearly doubled in the last 3 years (2023).
 Raw materials like timber and surface coverings like limestone have gone through the roof.
-Installing good quality fences and creating a parking area are not ‘nice to have’ elements of a dog field, they are essential so there’s no way around this expenditure.
+Installing good quality fences and creating a parking area are not ‘nice to have’ elements of a dog field – they are essential so there’s no way around this expenditure.

 The truth is for many owners like me, the psychological impact of a 6ft fence is that I can’t see over it.
 I can easily see over a 5ft fence and for that reason, despite knowing full well that I have never seen either of my dogs attempt a 4ft fence let alone a 5ft fence, I choose fields with 6ft fences.

-Here’s how the cost impacts you fencing choice:
+Here’s how the cost impacts your fencing choice:

 4ft fences can be installed relatively easily by inexperienced people with inexpensive equipment.
 Therefore, as well as the fencing material costs being significantly lower, so are labour charges, even if you employ a contractor.